ninetailedtori/whailmail/README.md

-# whailmail
+# WhailMail
-When handling your mail becomes a whale of a time!
+> The app that makes handling your mail, a whale of a time!